-Lemon Mustard Chicken with Potatoes is a QUICK and EASY dinner with crispy chicken and potatoes roasted in the oven.
+Chicken and Roasted Potatoes is a QUICK and EASY dinner with crispy chicken and potatoes roasted together in the oven.
 It takes just 10 minutes to prep.
-Perfect for a weeknight dinner.
+Chicken thighs are the perfect choice for a weeknight dinner.

 I made lemon mustard chicken with potatoes after returning from vacation, trying to find something to make in a hurry.
 I haven’t done a quick and simple dinner recipe since Natalie went back to college, but I’m back with this wonderful mustard chicken dish with potatoes cooked right along with the chicken.